InanoKnowles/Fullstack_Database/README.md

 # Full Stack Database
 My second project with General Assembly is to create a database on any topic that I choose.

+Feel free to go through my UPDATES section to follow my learnings whilst working on this project.

+## About

+My project is a basic to do list
+- Main feature: Allows you to assign individual tasks to different users and edit.

+## :pencil2: Planning & Problem Solving

+I originally planned for it to have a lot of features for organising households but as I got deeper into the project, I realised there are a lot of things I need to work on to become a better software designer.
+I'm excited to continue this project in the future.
+I'm in love with the challenges that give me learning opportunities.

+## :rocket: Cool tech

+**Planning this project:**
+- Pen and paper
+- Figma
+- Canva

+**Creating this project:**
+- Sinatra
+- PostgreSQL
+- Ruby
+- HTML
+- CSS

+## :scream: Bugs to fix :poop:

+- When you click on DONE for the 2nd time we get a unicode error
+- I recently fixed the sign up bug where I was giving 3 arguments instead of 4 that were expected
+- Deployment issues on fly.io

+## :sob: Lessons learnt

+- Plan and do projects at YOUR CURRENT level NOT your future selfs level
+- Avoid forcefully pushing up to GitHub
+- Push up often and as soon as the first error appears get help ASAP
+- Ask lots of questions but be extra specific

+## :white_check_mark: Future Features

+- Adding more command centre features to my app and make it responsive
+- Adding API's
+- Make my site look more clean and uncluttered
+- I would love to make a theme on it

 ## Updates:

 ### Monday 12th December 2022:

 The project was handed out today - We were asked to prepare a 30 second pitch for tomorrow.